srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     `Allfiles\Labs\06-Automatic Enrollment of Devices in DPS\Starter>`

-1. To build and run the **SimulatedDevice** project, enter the following command:
+1. To build and run the **ContainerDevice** project, enter the following command:

     ```cmd/sh
     dotnet run